wlads/reefpoints/source/posts/2015-01-30-why-i-am-disappointed-in-react-native.md

 This is *amazing* technology and I don't think anyone was expecting this.
 As an Ember developer I'm jealous.
-After some reflection I realized I was also incredibly disappointed in Facebook for developing this technology.
+After some reflection I realized I was also incredibly disappointed in Facebook for heading in this direction.

-### We were all in this together
+### We are (supposed to be) all in this together

 The web development Holy Grail right now is to compete directly with (perhaps someday replace) native mobile applications.
 With React Native the web